iterative/dvc.org/content/docs/user-guide/related-technologies.md

   [files and directories](/doc/user-guide/dvc-files-and-directories) (including the <abbr>cache</abbr> directory) have a human-readable format and can be easily reused by external tools.

-### Git workflows/methodologies such as Gitflow

-- DVC supports a new experimentation methodology that integrates easily with a Git workflow.
-A separate branch can be created for each experiment, with a subsequent merge of the branch if the experiment was successful.

-- DVC innovates by giving experimenters the ability to easily navigate through past experiments without recomputing them each time.

 ### Build automation tools